statnet/statnetWeb/README.md

 * Through the shinyapps server with this link:   https://statnet.shinyapps.io/statnetWeb

-* On your own machine using the statnetWeb R package:
+* On your local machine using the statnetWeb R package:
 ```r
 install.packages("statnetWeb")
 statnetWeb::run_sw()